 R. Chaim Eisen, Founder and Dean of Yeshivath Sharashim

-Chaim Eisen, 56, a graduate of the Yeshivat Hakotel Theological Seminary in Jerusalem (yeshivah and rabbinical kolel programs), also studied science and general philosophy at Columbia University of New York.
+R. Chaim Eisen is a graduate of the Yeshivat Hakotel Theological Seminary in Jerusalem (yeshivah and rabbinical kolel programs).
+He also studied at Yeshivas Heichal HaTorah BeTzion, also in Jerusalem.
+In addition, he studied science and general philosophy at Columbia University of New York.
 Along with his traditional background in religious studies, he holds a degree in biophysics from Columbia, having graduated summa cum laude with membership on the Dean’s List and in the Phi Beta Kappa honor society.
-He has been teaching, editing, and publishing Judaica professionally for thirty-four years.
+He has been teaching, editing, and publishing Judaica professionally for over 37 years.

-Besides at Yeshivath Sharashim, he serves as a senior rabbinical lecturer in adult education at the Orthodox Union (OU) Jerusalem World Center, where he has taught for thirty-three years.
-Over the years, his lecture series there have completed study of Ethics of the Fathers several times, as well as the philosophical classics The Kuzari and Guide of the Perplexed.
+Besides at Yeshivath Sharashim / Zion Bible Studies, he serves as a senior rabbinical lecturer in adult education at the Orthodox Union (OU) Jerusalem World Center, where he has taught for over 36 years.
+Over the years, his lecture series there have completed several cycles of study of Ethics of the Fathers, as well as the philosophical classics The Kuzari and Guide of the Perplexed.
 More recent classes include series in early Biblical commentaries, Talmudic Aggadah, and classic Jewish thought and philosophy.
 He has also presented numerous special sessions on the holidays and the weekly Torah portions.
-An acclaimed speaker, he has been stimulating audiences throughout Israel, North America, and Europe with talks on the Bible and Biblical commentaries, Jewish thought and philosophy, and education, for nearly three and a half decades, serving as a “scholar-in-residence” and guest lecturer in numerous communities and at OU Torah Conventions.
+In addition, as a freelance speaker, he has been stimulating audiences throughout Israel, North America, and Europe with talks on the Bible and Biblical commentaries, Jewish thought and philosophy, and education, for three and a half decades, serving as a “scholar-in-residence” and guest lecturer in numerous communities and at OU Torah Conventions.

-For over twenty years, he also taught Biblical commentaries, Talmud and Midrash, and especially Jewish thought and philosophy at various seminaries in Israel — most recently and prominently, at Yeshivat Hakotel’s Foreign Students and Israeli Hesder programs.
-There, he initiated and directed the Advanced Seminar in Jewish Thought, for students with the acumen and commitment to pursue an extra course of study, stressing the philosophical classics, besides the traditional yeshivah curriculum.
+For over 20 years, he also taught Biblical commentaries, Talmud and Midrash, and especially Jewish thought and philosophy at various religious seminaries in Israel — most recently and prominently, as rebbi and lecturer at Yeshivat Hakotel’s Foreign Students and Israeli Hesder programs.
+There, he initiated and directed the Advanced Seminar in Jewish Thought, for students with the acumen and commitment to pursue an extra course of study, stressing the philosophical classics, besides the traditional yeshivah (seminary) curriculum.
 In addition, he taught weekly Hebrew and English classes in Jewish thought to older, more advanced students and a daily Gemara class in Talmudic Aggadah for the oldest, most advanced foreign students.
-He also effectively filled the role of mashgiach ruchani (spiritual guide), devoting many hours weekly to personal counseling and conversations with students on a broad spectrum of spiritual and theological problems and questions.
+He also effectively filled the role of spiritual guide, devoting many hours weekly to personal counseling and conversations with students on a broad spectrum of spiritual and theological problems and questions.

-In addition, he served as a Torah lecturer in the Israel Defense Forces (IDF) Rabbinate Torah Lecture Corps (reserves), for over sixteen years.
-Although retired from the IDF Rabbinate, he continues to serve on a voluntary basis as a Torah lecturer in the IDF.
+In addition, he served as a Torah lecturer in the Israel Defense Forces (IDF) Rabbinate Torah Lecture Corps (reserves), for over 16 years.
+Since retiring from the IDF Rabbinate, he continues to volunteer as a Torah lecturer in the IDF.
 Besides teaching, he was founding editor of the OU journal Jewish Thought: A Journal of Torah Scholarship and has written and edited numerous essays in this field.
-A frequent contributor to the OU magazine Jewish Action, his publications there include "Is Yeshivah Education Accomplishing What It Should?”
+A frequent contributor to the OU magazine Jewish Action, his prominent publications there include “Sefer HaKuzari” (JA, 60, No. 4 , 80-86); “Is Yeshivah Education Accomplishing What It Should?”
 (JA, 62, No. 2 , 44-50; JA, 63, No. 1 , 14-21; JA, 63, No. 3 , 5-6 [letters]) and an essay in “Symposium: ‘You Have Chosen Us from amongst the Nations’” (JA, 65, No. 1 , 18-25).
 He also volunteered as a board member of Operation Dignity, a relief organization on behalf of the former residents of Gush Katif, after their expulsion.

-Over the past years, he has become increasingly involved in “building bridges” with Christian believers, through lectures and informal meetings in Israel, North America, and Europe, and via the Internet (especially, through Yeshivath Sharashim).
-He maintains that Jews and Christians should leave disparities pertaining to the Messianic era where they belong: in God's hands.
+Over the past years, he has also become increasingly involved in “building bridges” with Christian believers, through lectures and informal meetings in Israel, North America, and Europe, and via the Internet (especially, through Yeshivath Sharashim / Zion Bible Studies).
 More generally, he advocates a dialogue of Jews and Christians mutually respecting their differences while affirming that more unites them, through devotion to the God of the Bible and dedication to His word that they both love and revere.
+He maintains that Jews and Christians should leave disparities pertaining to the Messianic era where they belong: in God’s hands.
 He believes it is imperative for all people to bond together now to do God’s holy work as He charges us.
 He prays that all men and women of faith may stand “shoulder to shoulder” (Zephaniah 3:9), in joint efforts, readying the earth for God’s “great and awesome day” (Joel 3:4 and Malachi 3:23), speedily, in our days.

-He first came to Israel thirty-eight years ago as a student, and essentially - apart from his final year at Columbia University — he has remained, leaving only for his occasional lecture tours abroad.
-He lives in Jerusalem with his wife of thirty-two years, Raye (née Rakeffet).
-They have three married sons (and, so far, three grandsons), all living in Israel.
+He first came to Israel over 40 years ago as a yeshivah (seminary) student, fulfilling a dream since early childhood to live in Israel.
+Essentially — apart from his final year at Columbia University — he has remained, leaving only for his occasional lecture tours abroad.
+He lives in Jerusalem with his wife of 35 years, Raye (née Rakeffet).
+They have three married sons (and, so far, six grandsons), all living in Israel.
 All their sons have served in active combat duty as fighters in “Nahal Haredi,” the Netzah Yehuda Battalion of the elite Kfir Brigade of the IDF, within the framework of the Hesder program.